Cottage Grove Township, Allen County, Kansas

 Cottage Grove Township is one of twelve townships in Allen County, Kansas, United States.
 As of the 2010 census, its population was 246.

 Geography

-Cottage Grove Township covers an area of 96.5 km2 and contains no incorporated settlements.
+Cottage Grove Township covers an area of 96.5 km2 and contains no known communities.
 According to the USGS, it contains two cemeteries: Kerns and Saint Peters.

 The streams of Coal Creek, Goose Creek and Rocky Branch run through this township.